astro/bitford/README.md

 Contrary to other implementations, this one talks the native BitTorrent protocol 100% in JavaScript.

+**New:** install from the Chrome Web Store: https://chrome.google.com/webstore/detail/bitford/agjcpjkkccmhfopfciohkkfolnjbbdoh

 ## Try it

 * Go to `chrome://extensions/`